 Between all of these, Bath and Bristol should be well connected by bus.
-Service 349 is operated with a half hourly frequency by Abus from Monday to Friday while the others are operated by First Bristol, Bath and the West.
-They all combine to offer five to six departures between the two cities and local towns and villages from Monday to Saturday though the frequency does drop markedly on Sundays and public holidays (37 becomes two hourly while 38 and 39 are hourly, giving the semblance of a half hourly frequency where they serve).
+Service 349 is operated with a half-hourly frequency by Abus from Monday to Friday while the others are operated by First Bristol, Bath and the West.
+They all combine to offer five to six departures between the two cities and local towns and villages from Monday to Saturday while the frequency does drop markedly on Sundays and public holidays (37 becomes two-hourly while 38 and 39 are hourly, giving the semblance of a half-hourly frequency where they serve).

 38: Macclesfield - Congleton - Sandbach - Crewe

 One of the stalwarts of Cheshire’s interurban bus network, this is probably the sure-fire way of getting between Macclesfield and Crewe and has proved very useful for starting many a journey to Wales for a walking excursion, especially on a Sunday morning.
 The frequency is hourly with different timings for Sundays and bank holidays in comparison to the rest of the week.
 I have always found that the service runs well apart from any late evening occasions when a bus driver places rather too much weight on the bus’s accelerator.
 Let’s hope that inclination has been eradicated since I witnessed an attempt to get from Congleton to Macclesfield in less than ten minutes one night.

 45: York - Dunnington - Pocklington - Warter - Driffield - Bridlington

 46: York - Pocklington - Market Weighton - Driffield - Bridlington